 Program of Study

-Students are also required to complete a thesis or at least one semester of independent work in their junior or senior year on a topic that makes substantial application or study of machine learning or statistics.
-In situations where this is not feasible, students should consult with the program director to discuss alternate arrangements.
-This work may be used to satisfy the requirements of both the program and the student's department of concentration.
-Submission is due on the same date as your department deadline for thesis or junior independent work.
+- Independent Work and SML Poster Session: Students are required to complete a thesis or at least one semester of independent work in their junior or senior year on a topic that makes substantial application or study of machine learning or statistics.
+This work may be used to satisfy the requirements of both the SML certificate program and the student's department of concentration.
 All work will be reviewed by the Statistics and Machine Learning Certificate committee.
-At the end of each year, there will be a public poster session at which students are required to present their work to each other, to other students, and to the faculty.
+In May, there will be a public poster session at which students are required to present their work to each other, to other students, and to the faculty.
+Students must adhere to submission due dates for independent work papers and poster requirements.
+Attendance for the poster session is mandatory.

 Finally, students are encouraged to attend one of the Statistics and Machine Learning colloquia on campus, including the CSML sponsored or co-sponsored seminars.